rcosteira79/jasper2/_posts/2019-05-28-how-not-to-use-sealed-classes-and-livedata-for-state-management.md

 You can find all the code (in its final state) in my [multi module clean architecture template](https://github.com/rcosteira79/AndroidMultiModuleCleanArchTemplate), in the `RecyclerViewExample` module.

 As I said before, this is not an architecture recommendation.
-While this might work for some cases, other alternatives such as databinding or multiple LiveData variables managed by a MediatorLiveData (as suggested by Gabor Varadi in the comments) might even be a better fit.
+While this might work for some cases, other alternatives such as databinding or multiple LiveData variables managed by a MediatorLiveData ([as suggested by Gabor Varadi](https://medium.com/@Zhuinden/if-there-are-many-events-id-just-combine-them-together-with-a-mediatorlivedata-or-with-rx-a0494953a578)) might even be a better fit.
 I’m a fan of this approach, but it’s up to you to figure out what’s best for your specific case.

 ---